 Although proof from employers or website registration confirmation emails are not required, all of the above search activities should be recorded including the results of those efforts.

 Some of the tools offered by the CCAJ initiative to help unemployed people find work in their local region include:

 Job Bank and Job Alerts.
 The Job Bank features job openings from more than 500 occupations along with additional information such as sample résumés, ways to find unadvertised and subsidized jobs, etc. The Job Alerts system offered on the Job Bank website allows users to subscribe and receive job postings from a variety of sources to their email or RSS feed twice a day.

 EI claimants are categorized under the CCAJ initiative to define suitable employment for each person and the scope of their job search.
 The categories are:

 - Long-tenured worker;

 Here are the details for each category.

-If you are aware of other tools that are available to assist EI claimants, please share in the comments section.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+If you are aware of other tools that are available to assist EI claimants, please share in the comments section.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).